MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 Copilot in desktop flows allows you to create automation that helps streamline your workflow creation quickly and easily using natural language.
 You can create a new flow or add more steps to an existing by just describing what you want to achieve using natural language prompts.

-The desktop flows copilot can perform the following actions:
+The desktop flows Copilot can perform the following actions:
 -	Understand your intent and create a new flow or enhance an existing one based on the scenario prompt you provide.
 -	Apply the necessary parameters in the actions based on your prompt.
 -	Answer product related questions.
 For example, you can ask Copilot questions about desktop flows like: How do I read data from an Excel file? and How do I run a PowerShell script?